People are still coming to the Anaheim Packing House after 100 years… only this time, they’re not just coming for the oranges.

 As it happens, though, there’s much more to the Packing District than food.
 There’s also a calendar of live music throughout the month that will keep you dancing, and individual shops have their own happy hours and special events.

 Did you know: The Anaheim Packing District has its own secret events venue?
-Check out Cooks Chapel for all your private event needs.
+Check out The Stuffed Potato for all your private event needs.

 What’s in the Anaheim Packing District, Anyway?